fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 A few things to note with full text searching:

 1. The full-text search index is not guaranteed to be fully up-to-date.
 It may take some time for index to become synchronized.
-2. Full-text search is only available for the current Fluree database.
+2. Full-text search is only available for the current Fluree ledger.

 ### Prefixes and Querying Across Sources

 Each tuple in a where clause is a triple with an optional added piece of information at the beginning (source).
 This tuple structure allows users to query across multiple points in time and across data sources.
-Currently, we support querying across multiple Fluree databases and across Wikidata.
+Currently, we support querying across multiple Fluree ledgers and across Wikidata.

 There are several built-in sources that you can simply specify at the beginning of a clause, for example `["$fdb6", "?person", "person/handle", "jdoe"]`.
 These built in source all begin with a `$`, and they are listed below.
-Later in this section, we will demonstrate how to use database across different Fluree databases.
+Later in this section, we will demonstrate how to use ledger across different Fluree ledgers.

 Source | Description
 -- | --
 `$fdb` | Default source.
 The current version of a given Fluree.
 Can be omitted.
-`$fdb3` | Fluree at a specified block, for example `$fdb10` is a given database at block 10.
+`$fdb3` | Fluree at a specified block, for example `$fdb10` is a given ledger at block 10.
 `$fdb2019-03-14T20:59:36.097Z` | Fluree at a specified ISO-8601 formatted wall clock time.
 `$fdbPT5M` | Fluree as of a specified ISO-8601 formatted duration ago.
 For example, `$fdbPT5M` is as of 5 minutes ago.
 `$wd` | Wikidata